4 Antiretroviral drugs

 4-5 What are the classes of antiretroviral drugs?

-The most commonly used drugs fall into one of four classes:
+The most commonly used drugs fall into 1 of 4 classes:

-- Nucleoside reverse transcriptase inhibitors and nucleotide reverse transcriptase inhibitors, are also known as ‘nucs’ (pronounced as ‘nukes’).
+- Nucleoside reverse transcriptase inhibitors (NRTIs) and nucleotide reverse transcriptase inhibitors (NtRTIs),: They are also known as ‘nucs’ (pronounced as ‘nukes’).
 They act at the stage where the virus infecting the CD4 lymphocyte gives instructions to these cells to produce new viruses.

-- Non-nucleoside reverse transcriptase inhibitors are commonly called ‘non-nucs’.
-They also act at the stage where the virus gives instructions to the CD4 cells to produce new viruses but the method of action is different from the ‘nucs’.
+- Non-nucleoside reverse transcriptase inhibitors (NNRTIs): They are commonly called ‘non-nucs (pronounced as ‘non-nukes’)’.
+They also act at the stage where the virus gives instructions to the CD4 cells to produce new viruses, but the method of action is different from the ‘nucs’.
+Both ‘nucs’ and ‘non-nucs’ block the important reverse transcriptase enzyme.

-- Protease inhibitors (‘PIs’).
-They act at the final stage where the CD4 cell manufactures new viruses.
+- Protease inhibitors (‘PIs’): They act at the final stage where the CD4 cell manufactures new viruses.
+The protease enzyme is blocked.

-These are the generic (common) names of the drugs.
-For each generic drug there are one or more different trade names for the same drug manufactured by different companies.
+- These are the common (generic) names of the drugs.
+For each generic drug there are 1 or more different trade names for the same drug manufactured by different companies.
 This makes it difficult to remember all the trade names.
-Therefore, it is best to remember the generic names and only the commonly used trade names of the frequently used antiretroviral drugs.
+Therefore, it is best to remember the generic names and only the commonly used trade names of the frequently used ARVs.
 If possible, use the generic names rather than the trade names.
+Two older nucs, d4T (stavudine) and ddI (didanosine), have been phased out.
+No patient should still be receiving ddI.
+Serious side effects of ddI include pancreatitis, peripheral neuropathy and lactic acidosis are due to interference with mitochondrial metabolism.
+Some patients who started antiretroviral treatment a long time ago may still be receiving d4T.
+Initially d4T may be well tolerated but in the long term 20% of patients will have side effects.
+These may include serious complications such as peripheral neuropathy, pancreatitis, hepatitis, lipodystrophy and lactic acidosis due to mitochondrial DNA depletion.
+The risk of these side effects is particularly high with d4T, and further increased if the patient is a woman, obese or pregnant.

 - NRTIs mimic (look like) natural nucleosides (DNA building blocks, e.g. thymidine) and thereby block the function of the reverse transcriptase enzyme.
 They act as false building blocks for HIV DNA and prevent the HIV instructions being inserted into the DNA of the CD4 cells.